 At the ACLJ, we are representing Pastor Bryan Nerren and his family.
 We’re in contact with the State Department and Congress, and this involvement has already lead to his bail.
 However there’s so much more that must be done.
 We are currently mobilizing on Capitol Hill.
 We are hopeful that India will respect this U.S. citizen’s religious freedom and allow him to return home to his family in America.

 Take direct action with us for Pastor Nerren’s freedom.
 Sign our critical petition below.

 We're engaged in an aggressive global campaign for American Pastor Bryan Nerren's freedom.
-Have your gift in support of persecuted Christians DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+Support our work for persecuted Christians with a donation today.

 Last week I wrote about the atrocities committed by Turkey as it continues its invasion of northeastern Syria and its failure to keep the terms of the supposed ceasefire they pledged to the United States and the world.
 While Turkish and Russian troops in armored vehicles—purportedly to keep the...